microsoft/qsharp-language/Specifications/Language/4_TypeSystem/Immutability.md

 ```

 The first statement instantiates a new array of integers `[0,0,0]` and assigns it to `arr1`.
-THe next statement assigns that value to a variable with name `arr2`.
+The next statement assigns that value to a variable with name `arr2`.
 The last statement creates a new array instance based on `arr1` with the same values except for the value at index 0 which is set to 3.
 The newly created array is then assigned to the variable `arr1`.
 The last line makes use of the abbreviated syntax for [evaluate-and-reassign statements](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/2_Statements/VariableDeclarationsAndReassignments.md#evaluate-and-reassign-statements), and could equivalently have been written as `set arr1 = arr1 w/ 0 <- 1;`.
 After running the three statements, `arr1` will contain the value `[3,0,0]` while `arr2` remains unchanged and contains the value `[0,0,0]`.

 Q# clearly thus distinguishes the mutability of a handle and the behavior of a type.